Recipients of the ‘Joan Eakin Award for Methodological Excellence in a Qualitative Doctoral Dissertation’.

 Brenda Gladstone is a health sociologist with a PhD from the Dalla Lana School of Public Health, University of Toronto.
 For her doctoral work she used ethnographic observations, informal interviews and critical discourse analysis to examine participants’ responses to a psychoeducational support group for children of parents with mental illnesses.
 In her research capacity at SickKids she uses theoretically informed qualitative and arts-based methodologies in CIHR- and SSHRC- funded studies to investigate help-seeking pathways to mental health care from the perspective of young people experiencing, or ‘at ultra high-risk’ of psychosis.
 Brenda is Adjunct Lecturer in the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto where she teaches graduate courses in qualitative methodology at the Centre for Critical Qualitative Health Research.

-Honourable mention went to Dr. Paula Gardner, graduate of the Health and Behavioural Science doctoral program at the Dalla Lana School of Public Health, for her thesis entitled “The Public Life of Older People: Neighbourhoods and Networks.”
+Honourable mention went to Dr. Pauli Gardner, graduate of the Health and Behavioural Science doctoral program at the Dalla Lana School of Public Health, for her thesis entitled “The Public Life of Older People: Neighbourhoods and Networks.”